flytbase/flytdocs/source/docs/FlytSim/docker/troubleshooting.rst

 How to start PX4-SITL instead of the default (APM-SITL)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To configure FlytSim to launch PX4 simulator, start the FlytSim simulator.
-Open **flytconsole**, and click top-right corner setup button.
+Open `FlytConsole <http://localhost/flytconsole>`_, and click top-right corner setup button.
 It would open a config window, go to Sim Settings tab, and select PX4 as *sim pilot*.
 You could configure other FlytSim settings as well.
+Once done, restart FlytSim session by executing *start* script which you used to launch FlytSim.

 |br|

 Why don’t I see Gazebo GUI when I launch FlytSim?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FlytSim is by default configured to run APM-SITL which is NOT Gazebo based.
-You would have to configure FlytSim to run PX4-SITL to get Gazebo GUI. :ref:`Click here <flytsim_faqs>` to know how.
+You would have to configure FlytSim to run PX4-SITL to get Gazebo GUI.
+To configure FlytSim to launch PX4 simulator, start the FlytSim simulator.
+Open `FlytConsole <http://localhost/flytconsole>`_, and click top-right corner setup button.
+It would open a config window, go to Sim Settings tab, and select PX4 as *sim pilot*.
+You could configure other FlytSim settings such as enabling simulated camera access and Gazebo GUI as well.
+Once done, restart FlytSim session by executing *start* script which you used to launch FlytSim.

 |br|